 Sigmoidoscopy with biopsy

 Diagnosis of ulcerative colitis is suggested by typical symptoms and signs, particularly when accompanied by extraintestinal manifestations or a history of previous similar attacks.
 Ulcerative colitis should be distinguished from Crohn disease Crohn Disease Crohn disease is a chronic transmural inflammatory bowel disease that usually affects the distal ileum and colon but may occur in any part of the gastrointestinal tract.
-Symptoms include diarrhea... read more (see Table: Differentiating Crohn Disease and Ulcerative Colitis Differentiating Crohn Disease and Ulcerative Colitis Inflammatory bowel disease (IBD), which includes Crohn disease and ulcerative colitis, is a relapsing and remitting condition characterized by chronic inflammation at various sites in the gastrointestinal... read more ) but more importantly from other causes of acute colitis (eg, infection; in elderly patients, ischemia).
+Symptoms include diarrhea... read more ( see Table: Differentiating Crohn Disease and Ulcerative Colitis Differentiating Crohn Disease and Ulcerative Colitis ) but more importantly from other causes of acute colitis (eg, infection; in older patients, ischemia).

 In all patients, stool cultures for enteric pathogens Etiology Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 Most cases are infectious, although gastroenteritis may occur after ingestion of drugs and chemical... read more should be done, and Entamoeba histolytica should be excluded by examination of fresh stool specimens.
-When amebiasis is suspected because of epidemiologic or travel history, serologic titers and biopsies should be done.
+When amebiasis Amebiasis Amebiasis is infection with Entamoeba histolytica.
+It is acquired by fecal-oral transmission.
+Infection is commonly asymptomatic, but symptoms ranging from mild diarrhea to severe dysentery... read more is suspected because of epidemiologic or travel history, serologic titers and biopsies should be done.
 History of prior antibiotic use or recent hospitalization should prompt stool assay for Clostridioides difficile (formerly Clostridium difficile) toxin.
 Patients at risk should be tested for HIV, gonorrhea, herpesvirus, chlamydia, and amebiasis.
 Opportunistic infections (eg, cytomegalovirus, Mycobacterium avium-intracellulare) or Kaposi sarcoma must also be considered in immunosuppressed patients.
 In women using oral contraceptives, contraceptive-induced colitis is possible; it usually resolves spontaneously after hormone therapy is stopped.
 Stool testing for lactoferrin and fecal calprotectin can be beneficial in differentiating IBD from functional diarrhea.

 Sigmoidoscopy should be done; it allows visual confirmation of colitis and permits direct sampling of stool or mucus for culture and microscopic evaluation, as well as biopsy of affected areas.
 Although visual inspection and biopsies may be nondiagnostic, because there is much overlap in appearance among different types of colitis, acute, self-limited, infectious colitis can usually be distinguished histologically from chronic idiopathic ulcerative colitis or Crohn colitis.
 Severe perianal disease, rectal sparing, absence of bleeding, and asymmetric or segmental involvement of the colon indicate Crohn disease rather than ulcerative colitis.
 Colonoscopy is usually unnecessary initially but should be done electively if inflammation has extended proximal to the reach of the sigmoidoscope.